-Never forget asking “who, where and how?” questions about the used car under consideration.
+Never forget asking “who, where, and how?” questions about the used car under consideration.
 These questions could be a real gateway to get all the information required to consider buying the car seriously.

 Asking questions such as, “Where did you buy this car?”
 “How many owners has this car had?” and “When did you buy this car?” can make it seem like you know what you are doing.
-Always analyse the answers being given by the seller if they answer saying they do not know the answer to these questions then that could be a red flag.
+Always analyze the answers being given by the seller if they answer saying they do not know the answer to these questions then that could be a red flag.
 Only proceed further when you have received a response you find satisfactory.

 How did you price the product?

 Placing a price on a used object can be a tricky business because there are a lot of factors to take into consideration.
-The age of the product, any previous repairs and the way the product functions are just a few of the several factors that we take into account.
+The age of the product, any previous repairs, and the way the product functions are just a few of the several factors that we take into account.